tatsukix/web/content/publication/2021_Boniface.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Special Paper of the Geological Society of America*, 552, in press
+publication: "*Special Paper of the Geological Society of America*, 552, in press"
 publication_short: ""

 abstract: ""